 The intercoolers are used to increase the overall performance of the compressors.
 It can be used to set the stages in the compressor.

-Reciprocating compressors as the names suggests they are reciprocating nature with piston inclusion.
+Let’s try to understand what are reciprocating compressors?
+Reciprocating compressors as the names suggest they are reciprocating nature with piston inclusion.

 Reciprocating compressors are further classified based on the number of discharge strokes per crankshaft revolution.